-The curriculum subject leader is responsible for monitoring and evaluating their own subject responsibility.â€¯ The information gathered from the monitoring and evaluation informs the impact for that curriculum area.
-Judgements on the impact of the curriculum subject is based upon a triangulation of work scrutiny, pupil voice discussions, outcomes of assessments and the quality of teaching and learning.
-Governors undertake termly learning walks for their subject responsibility and receive a termly report from the subject leader identifying strengths and areas for development.
+COMPUTING IMPACTThe curriculum subject leader is responsible for monitoring and evaluating.
+The information gathered from this process informs the impact that the teaching has for that curriculum area.
+Judgements are based upon book scrutinies, pupil voice discussions, outcomes of assessments and the quality of teaching and learning.
+Governors undertake regular learning walks for their subject responsibility and receive a termly report from the subject leader identifying strengths and areas for development.
 Each unit of work is assessed using our 1-3-5 Recap process; this is based on the theory of spaced retrieval.
 It means that the knowledge is revisited as part of the assessment process 1 week, 3 weeks and 5 weeks after the unit has been taught.
 The results of the recap are reported within Computing books.

 Our aim is that at the end of each school year, pupils will have gained new Computing skills and knowledge which they can use in their future.
 Children are encouraged to consider uses of devices and online services beyond school and teachers assess their ability using discussion to this effect.
 Their resilience and independence in using software is assessed through discussion and end product, recorded by class teachers and monitored by the subject leader.

-By the time our children leave Gillshill Primary School we will have equipped them with a breadth of knowledge, skills and practical experiences to give them a secure foundation for their secondary school learning.
+By the time our children leave Gillshill Primary School, we will have equipped them with a breadth of knowledge, skills and practical experiences to give them a secure foundation for their secondary school learning.
 Our Computing curriculum will have instilled in them a love and enjoyment of Computing, and an understanding of how to stay safe whilst using online services.